yahoo/bgdocs/doc-site/content/en/jvm/tutorial-2.md

 The bulk of our application will exist inside our `Thermostat.java` file.
 It contains a subclass of `Extent`.

 {{< highlight java "hl_lines=">}}
-import com.yahoo.behaviorgraph.Extent;
+import behaviorgraph.Extent;
-import com.yahoo.behaviorgraph.Graph;
+import behaviorgraph.Graph;
-import com.yahoo.behaviorgraph.Moment;
+import behaviorgraph.Moment;
-import com.yahoo.behaviorgraph.State;
+import behaviorgraph.State;

 public class Thermostat extends Extent<Thermostat> {